 A 95% rate of annual customer retention is significantly more impressive than a 95% rate of monthly retained subscribers.
-So, make sure that you pay attention to the timeframe of measuring customer attrition, as if you have 200 customers and lose 5% a year it’s nowhere near as alarming as losing 5% of 200 customers on a monthly basis.
+So, make sure that you pay attention to the timeframe of measuring customer attrition.
+Because if you have 200 customers and lose 5% a year it’s losing 5% of 200 customers monthly.

 In case you didn’t know…

 Churn will vary, regardless of specific industry, from time to time.
-However, depending upon the rate of new subscribers, year in and year out, certain SaaS companies need be more so concerned with their attrition than others.
-For example, if your rate of new subscribers is 10% annually, an annual churn rate of 5% is manageable, as your revenue is still growing.
+However, depending on the new subscribers rate certain SaaS companies need be more concerned with their attrition than others.
+For example, if your rate of new subscribers is 10% annually, an annual churn rate of 5% is manageable.
+Your revenue is still growing.

-That being said, the more specialized of a service your SaaS company provides, the lower the number of new subscribers you can expect.
-In this case, customer attrition rates become of paramount significance, as renewed service subscriptions are truly the backbone of your company’s sustainability as a business model.
+That being said, the more specialized service your SaaS company provides, the lower number of new subscribers you can expect.
+In this case, customer attrition rates become of paramount significance.
+Because renewed service subscriptions are truly the backbone of your company’s sustainability as a business model.

-If a company provides clinical research data capture SaaS, one cannot expect them to experience the rate of new subscribers that a project management SaaS company provides, and thus needs a lower comparable churn rate than the latter in order to experience positive growth in revenue.
+If a company provides clinical research data capture SaaS, they won’t acquire as many subscribers as a project management SaaS.
+And thus needs a lower comparable churn rate than the latter in order to experience positive growth in revenue.